Armstrong Speed Test Tips

 6 States

-Market coverage includes cable and fiber Internet in Pennsylvania, Ohio, West Virginia, and Maryland, fiber only in New York, and cable only in Kentucky.
+Market coverage includes fiber-coax Internet in Maryland, New York, and Kentucky.

 3 Gbps+